ArtoszBart/sudoku-solver/README.md

-Created to practise APIs, thanks to @github/kubowania tutorial
+Created to practise APIs, thanks to @kubowania tutorial